 1.1 Barri Gòtic

-The Barri Gòtic, or Gothic Quarter, is a maze of narrow streets, medieval buildings, and picturesque squares.
-Explore the Barcelona Cathedral, Plaça Reial, and stroll along the famous pedestrian street La Rambla.
+The Gothic Quarter is a network of narrow alley-ways, Gothic architecture and lovely courtyards.
+Visit the Barcelona Cathedral, Plaça Reial and go for a walk along the street La Rambla.

 1.2 El Raval